remllezrovert/gainzweb/README.md

 ## React Login and Registration example with JWT and HttpOnly cookie

+NOTE: Need to install react rewired and add it's "scripts" to the package.json for this to work!

 Build React JWT Authentication and Authorization example using React Hooks, React Router, Axios and Bootstrap (without Redux):
 - JWT Authentication Flow for User Signup & User Login
 - Project Structure for React Authentication (without Redux) with React Router & Axios